the-nazmul/j296/readme.md

 Among foreign entities, those based in 15 countries identified as top ‘tax heaven’ by the advocacy group Tax Justice Network were mainly interested in taxation in the U.S, the analysis shows.

+**As expert sources, I incorporated in the story quotes from two individuals: Nicholas Shaxson of the Tax Justice Network, a London-based advocacy group on tax avoidance, and Craig Holman of Public Citizen, a D.C.-based non-profit that promoted government accountability and transparency.
+The full story has been submitted on bCourse.**

 *Datasets used for the analysis were sourced from the Senate and the House of Representatives.
 The Senate dataset contained the money spent by lobbyists, while the House dataset contained areas or issues that these lobbyists covered.
 The Senate dataset was available thanks to [a new project](https://publicaccountability.org/datasets/427/foreign-entities/#) by the Investigative Reporting Workshop at American University, while the latter was derived from [an interactive searchable database](https://disclosurespreview.house.gov/) maintained by the House.
+The first database was compiled as .csv files [here](https://github.com/the-nazmul/j296/blob/main/lda_client-foreign%20.csv) and the second, [here](https://github.com/the-nazmul/j296/blob/main/Final_assignment_Data_journalism%20-%20General%20Data.csv).*

 ### Data Analysis